Log In

-Police release details on suspicious package at Lehighton legion
+Police: suspicious package at Lehighton legion disposed safely

-A device discovered Monday afternoon at the Lehighton American Legion was determined to be undeployed and contained an inert chemical compound used to produce a toxic fume and dispatch animals.
+A device discovered Monday afternoon at the Lehighton American Legion was determined to be undeployed and contained an inert chemical compound used to produce a toxic fume and euthanize animals.

-Abelovsky said a patron of the American Legion observed a white male with a beard, discard a cylinder type item on the north side porch of the building and flee the area when approached.
+Abelovsky said a patron of the American Legion saw a white man with a beard discard a cylinder on the north side porch of the building.
+He fled the area when approached.

 Abelovsky said vehicle traffic on Bridge Street and Millway were closed.

 He said due to the circumstances of the event and unknown device type or motive, the Allentown Bomb Squad was contacted and responded.
-The Allentown Bomb squad arrived and conducted a scan of the device.
+The Allentown Bomb squad arrived and conducted a scan of the device, discovering the inert compound.

 He said the item was removed from the scene and disposed of by the Allentown Bomb Squad without incident.